superchris/stirtrek-2024/index.md

 # The modern era: 2015 - present
 - Competitive browsers makes standards matter again
 - Browser makers are more cooperative than ever before
-- Browser innovation has absolutely exloded
+- Browser innovation has absolutely exploded
   - **faster than developers are able to keep up**

 ---